-Color Profiler Suite comes with an EFI ES-2000 Spectrophotometer, which is a measurement instrument used to create profiles.
+Fiery Color Profiler Suite usually comes with an EFI ES-2000 Spectrophotometer, which is a measurement instrument used to create profiles.
 Other measurement instruments are supported as well.

-Color Profiler Suite offers a number of modules.
+Fiery Color Profiler Suite offers a number of modules.

-These modules help you create profiles:
+These modules help you create profiles and calibrate a Fiery server:

-- Express Profiler Creates a profile and calibration setting for a Fiery-driven printer, and creates a virtual printer or a preset that lets you print with the new calibration and profile right away.
-This is the fastest way to profile a Fiery-driven printer if you can accept the default profile settings. - Printer Profiler Creates a profile of any RGB or CMYK printer, and can create new profiles from existing profiles.
-For Fiery-driven printers, a calibration setting can also be created.
-This module gives you full control over profile settings such as gamut mapping and separation. - Monitor Profiler Creates profiles of CRT and LCD monitors. - Device Linker Creates a device link profile and optimizes device link profiles and spot colors. - Print Matcher Creates profiles that match the color outputs of multiple Fiery-driven printers (each Fiery Server must run System 10 software or later).
+- Fiery Express Profiler Creates calibration sets and a profile for a Fiery-driven printer, and creates a virtual printer or a preset that lets you print with the new calibration and profile right away.
+This is the fastest way to profile a Fiery-driven printer if you can accept the default profile settings. - Calibrator Creates a new calibration set for a Fiery-driven printer or updates an existing one. - Fiery Printer Profiler Creates profiles for any RGB or CMYK printer.
+Create new calibration set and profiles for any Fiery-driven printer, and allows access to expert profile settings. - Fiery Monitor Profiler Creates profiles for CRT and LCD monitors. - Device Linker Creates device link profiles and optimizes device link profiles and spot colors. - Fiery Print Matcher Creates a calibration set and profiles that match the color outputs of multiple Fiery-driven printers (each Fiery server must run System 10 software or later).